 Here Shepherd is accusing Plaintiff of engaging in fraud, which means both a criminal act and a civil wrongful act.
 Written statements are per se libel when they impute fraud, or crime.
 Chiavarelli v.
 Williams, 256 A.D.2d 111, 113 (1st Dept. 1998).
 Such accusations also reflect adversely on the integrity of an attorney.
 Plaintiff has never been the subject of a complaint for criminal or civil fraud.
 Analogizing Plaintiff to the cannibal figure Hannibal Lecter will most assuredly cause people to shun or avoid Plaintiff.
-Her statement is also obviously false.
+Her statement is also obviously false, although Plaintiff does enjoy a good steak now and then.